 PEDRO CABRITA REIS

-Pedro Cabrita Reis was born in 1956 in Lisbon, where he lives and Works.
+He lives and works in Lisboa.
 He is one of today’s most famous portuguese artists.
 His work has been shown in well established international shows, such as the 9th Kassel Documenta and the 24th São Paulo Bienale.
 In 2003, he represented Portugal at the Venice Bienale.